SRPOL-AUI/spectrum-correction/README.md

 ### <a name="Experiments"></a> Experiments

 Training is performed using the `./train.py` script.
-Options can be view using
+Options can be viewed using
 ```shell script
 ./train.py --help
 ```